Toggle: English / Spanish

 Most often, this is a mild condition that responds well to treatment.
 Some people will have more than one attack of diverticulitis.
 Surgery may be needed in some cases.
 Many times, doctors will recommend that you have a colonoscopy after diverticulitis has healed.

 More serious problems that may develop are:

-Abnormal connections that form between different parts of the colon or between the colon and another body area (fistula)
+- Abnormal connections that form between parts of the colon or between the colon and another part of the body (fistula)